 Ages 12 to 18

-There are now 74 SOBC Active Start, FUNdamentals, and Sport Start programs running in communities around the province, where children with intellectual disabilities ages two to 18 have the opportunity to learn vital motor, sport, and social skills in a fun and welcoming environment.
+There are now 74 SOBC Active Start, FUNdamentals, and Sport Start programs running in communities around the province, where children and youth with intellectual disabilities ages two to 18 have the opportunity to learn vital motor, sport, and social skills in a fun and welcoming environment.

 Many children with intellectual disabilities feel left behind or isolated in traditional sport and activity programs.
 Special Olympics is the place where they belong and thrive, demonstrating significant skill developments while having a wonderful time in a safe learning environment.